OpenNebula/website/content/product/cluster_configuration/hosts_and_clusters/vgpu.md

 ## (Optional) Using MIG-backed vGPU for GPU partitioning

 MIG (Multi-Instance GPU) allows partitioning a single GPU into multiple isolated GPU instances.
-This is useful for running multiple workloads with guaranteed/isolated resources.
+This is useful for running multiple workloads delivered with a guaranteed Quality of Service (QoS) through hardware-level isolation.

 {{< alert title="Important" color="success" >}}
 Note: Only certain NVIDIA GPUs support vGPU on MIG instances (e.g., H100).
 Other GPUs may not support MIG-backed vGPU.
 Always check your GPU model and driver version before attempting this setup.
 You can check MIG supported GPUs [here](https://docs.nvidia.com/datacenter/tesla/mig-user-guide/#supported-gpus).{{< /alert >}}